Things that parse metadata.

 Notes:

-as of this writing it still fails on ~ .01% of of keys I've seen, but most of those seem to be invalid (though almost all of those are kst-, so we may just not known an uncommon variant).
+as of this writing, this function still fails on ~.01% of of keys I've seen, but most of those seem to be invalid (and almost all of those are kst-, since improved in parse_kst_id), or perhaps a rare variant.

 if you match on something like ([a-z-]+)[0-9A-Z], you get more than the below - but it depends on the documents you source.